SunsetMkt/blue-archive-spine/README.md

 # blue-archive-spine
 Based on [respectZ/blue-archive-spine](https://github.com/respectZ/blue-archive-spine)

-# Quick Start
+## Quick Start
 * Use this template
 * Create `jp` and `global` branch from `resourceless`
-* Enable GitHub Actions
+* Enable GitHub Actions, manually trigger `Update-Global` and `Update-JP` at any branch (they will find the right branch, no matter where you trigger them) to get the first update
+* `Update-Global` will run daily and fails when no update is available, `Update-JP` won't run automatically

-* `Update-JP` Needs to be triggered manually since there isn't a solution to get the latest update json link automatically. `ba_api` in `getModelsJapan.py` needs to be updated manually.
+`Update-JP` Needs to be triggered manually since there isn't a solution to get the latest update json link automatically. `ba_api` in `getModelsJapan.py` needs to be updated manually (through reverse engineering or network capture) when there is a new update.

 ## About Japan version
 The update json link seems to be hard coded into the game code.